Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 She shrugged.
 “I’m a bartender.
 I notice things.
 Someone didn’t look happy as they left.”

 I sighed.
-“We’ll make up again in four Jumps, then break up again in six.
-We should be used to it by now.”
+“We’ll make up again in three jumps then break up again in six.
+I should be used to it by now.”

 She laughed and shook her head.
 “I’ve never understood you Travellers.
 How do you do it?”